-Applicants not holding such a degree are generally not admitted directly to the D.C.L. program, but are required first to complete the LL.M. degree (thesis option) with distinction.
+Applicants not holding above degrees are generally not admitted directly to the D.C.L. program, but are required first to complete the LL.M. degree (thesis option).

 Admission decisions to the doctoral programs are always dependent on the availability of a suitable supervisor.

-Candidates enrolled in the McGill Master's program may apply to the D.C.L. program before completing their Master's degree.
-If the application is successful, the Graduate Admissions Committee may waive in exceptional circumstance the requirement of finishing an LL.M. program before becoming a doctoral candidate.
+Candidates enrolled in the McGill's Master of Laws program may apply to the D.C.L. program before completing their Master's degree.

 Graduate certificate program requirements